Brian Bosworth: Commentator and acting career

 Following the end of his football career, Bosworth decided to pursue a career as an actor.
 He starred in the 1991 action film Stone Cold and has had an on-again/off-again film career starring in several low budget titles such as One Man's Justice that went straight to DVD.
 In 2005, he had a role as one of the prison-guard football players in the Adam Sandler movie remake The Longest Yard.
 He also starred in Lawless, a television series for Fox that was cancelled immediately after its premiere.

 In 2001, Bosworth joined the XFL as a color commentator for its television broadcasts.
 He was assigned to the crew which called games that aired Sunday nights on UPN, which consisted of Chris Marlowe on play-by-play and Chris Wragge and Michael Barkann as the sideline reporters.

 Two years later, Bosworth was hired by Turner Sports as a college football studio analyst.
 Bosworth worked on TBS' Saturday night game coverage, contributing to pregame, halftime, and postgame coverage alongside studio host Ernie Johnson.
 He left the position after the 2003 season.

 Bosworth has been a guest on numerous episodes of Chopped as a judge.

 He appeared on episode 1, in the 2010 season of Hell's Kitchen as a dining guest.

 In August 2014, Bosworth appeared in a Dish Network commercial with fellow former players Matt Leinart and Heath Shuler, depicting them pining for a chance to return to their more successful college days.

 Bosworth appeared with Bo Jackson in a Tecmo Bowl-style television advertisement for the Kia Sorento in 2016, which parodied Jackson running through him in their 1987 game.

 Bosworth has appeared as the sheriff in the "Fansville" series of Dr Pepper commercials since 2018.

 Personal life

 Bosworth married his high school girlfriend, Katherine Nicastro, in September 1993.
 The couple had three children before divorcing in 2006.
-He also has two nephews who played football for the UCLA Bruins.
-They both were signed as undrafted free agents, one by the Jacksonville Jaguars and one by the Detroit Lions.
+He also has two twin nephews, Kyle and Korey, who played football for the UCLA Bruins.
+They both were signed as undrafted free agents, Kyle by the Jacksonville Jaguars (where he played three seasons) and Korey by the Detroit Lions.
 In 2010, Bosworth became a real estate agent for Sotheby's International Realty in their Malibu, California brokerage office.

 On July 5, 2008, Bosworth assisted with the rescue of a woman who rolled her SUV east of Winnipeg, Manitoba.
 In 2009, he administered CPR to a fallen man in a parking lot until medical help arrived.